dzijlmans/MS-basic-post-processing/README.md

 - Click on the big green button in the top right that says ```<> Code``` and then click on ```Download ZIP```.
 - Place the files in your working directory
 - Fill in the analysis parameter file accordingly.
+- Run the ```install_packages``` script to install the required packages.
+This only needs to be done once per workstation.
 - Open the R script with RStudio, select all and [run it](https://www.youtube.com/watch?v=w6QGe-pXgdI).

 <ins>**Note:**</ins> - Installing the DEP package for the first time may take a while.
 Should be smooth sailing after that